tomonocle/miscellany/management.md

 MY MAXIMS/QUOTES
 ----------------
+- Don't optimise for the uncommon case
+- Do something when you can afford to, not when you can't afford **not** to
 - Aggressively reduce variance
 - Simple > Complex > Complicated
 - Intelligence is the ability to adapt to change